 - live in the Darlington Borough Council area, and

-- have been told to stay at home and self-isolate by NHS Test and Trace on or after 28 September 2020 (not before that date), and
+- have been told to self-isolate by NHS Test and Trace or the NHS COVID-19 app because they have tested positive for COVID-19, and

 - be employed or self-employed, and

 - be unable to work from home and will lose income as a result, and